On a Merton Problem with Irreversible Healthcare Investment: Setting and problem formulation

 for some non-negative constants $m^0, m^1$, and $\kappa > 0$.
-Here, $H:=\{ H_s, t \leq s\leq T \}$ is the health capital process.
-Notice that in (\ref{2-0}) the endogenous part of the mortality process is a function of the agent's current health status rather than of her current health investment (see, e.g., \cite{guasoni2019consumption}).
-This assumption excludes the possibility of freely altering the mortality rate by health investment. \end{sloppypar}
+Here, $H:=\{ H_t, t \geq 0 \}$ is the health capital process. {In (\ref{2-0}), the endogenous component of the mortality process is modeled as a function of the agent's current health status, rather than as a direct function of her current health investment (cf.\ \cite{guasoni2019consumption}).
+This specification precludes the possibility of arbitrarily modifying the force of mortality through health investment.
+Although the framework in \cite{guasoni2019consumption} similarly avoids unbounded mortality manipulation, it achieves this by allowing healthcare investment to affect mortality only through an efficacy function that constrains its marginal impact.}